haomaaax/sparkler-webapp/README.md

 # sparkler-webapp

-Let's create your own comic in 5 mins:
+Create your own comic in just two clicks:

-- Step1: Generate storyline preview with elements that you want in your comic.
+- Step1: Generate storyline with elements that you want to show up in your comic.
 (On prod)
-- Step2: Generate four graphics based on your prompts.
+- Step2: Generate graphics based on your storyline.
 (On prod)
 - Step3: Share your arts on twitter.
 (In dev)

-Unleash Your Inner Creator with Our AI-Powered Comic Storyline Generator.
+Enjoy!!

 # Support this project
 - ETH: maaax.eth